 Women in Construction Week: Q&A with Brooke & Chaela

-A Q&A with Brooke & Chaela, Operations Team Members
+A Q&A with Brooke & Chaela, Programs Team Members

 This week is National Women in Construction Week.
 As a home repair nonprofit, we’re especially proud of the women who help move our mission forward.
 This week, we want to highlight women who work directly with our home repair program.

-Brooke Perkins and Chaela Johnson work on our operations staff as project managers.
+Brooke Perkins and Chaela Johnson work on our programs team.
 They perform home assessments, plan repairs, work with volunteers, and even perform repairs as needed.
 They each took a few moments to answer questions highlighting their experience.

 Why did you accept a job at Rebuild Upstate?
 What appealed to you about this role?